 NIHR BRC Studies

-Several studies run through the Kadoorie Centre for Critical Care Research & Education are funded by the NIHR Oxford Biomedical Research Centre.
+Several studies run through the University of Oxford Critical Care Research Group offices are funded by the NIHR Oxford Biomedical Research Centre.

 These studies are part of the Biomedical Informatics and Technology theme running through the NIHR Oxford Biomedical Research Centre.

 SEND: The System for Electronic Notes Documentation (SEND) has been rolled out throughout all the adult wards in the four hospitals of Oxford University Hospitals NHS Foundation Trust, with more than 16m observations acquired by January 2017.
 The system was carefully designed to avoid delays in data entry and processing.
 A pilot study (iSEND) at the John Radcliffe Hospital suggests that the system reduces the average time to undertake a set of observations by approximately 60 seconds.

 iSEND: a service evaluation designed to review the effects of implementing a new electronic vital signs system across the Oxford University Hospitals NHS Foundation Trust

 SEEK: a service evaluation to explore the process of escalation for deteriorating patients

 Pregnancy Physiology Pattern Prediction (4-P): The 4P study collected vital signs data from >1000 pregnant women from <14 weeks' gestation to 2 weeks after delivery.
 Funded by the NIHR Oxford Biomedical Research Centre, the 4P study recruited patients from Oxford, London, and Newcastle.

 OTEST: a randomised stepped wedge trial comparing the effects of length of stay from admission to 'fit to discharge' and the effect on escalations in care for deteriorating patients between an electronic vital signs system and standard paper-based track and trigger system.